 Want to protect the night from light pollution?
 Get started in your own backyard (or front porch, walkway, bedroom window, rooftop – anywhere!)

-Follow this step-by-step guide to conduct an outdoor lighting assessment around your house, apartment building, property line, business, community center, wherever, to evaluate the impact of your light on the night.
-After you’ve completed the steps to make your home dark sky friendly, you can download and display a Dark Sky Friendly Home Certificate!
+Follow this step-by-step guide to conduct an outdoor lighting assessment around your house, apartment building, property line, community center, or wherever to evaluate the impact of your light on the night.
+After completing the steps to make your home dark sky friendly, you can download and display a Dark Sky Friendly Home Certificate!

 BASIC LIGHTING PRINCIPLES